mheap/nexmo-developer/_documentation/en/voice/sip/configure/skypeforbusiness.md

 6. **Realm ID:** Nexmo
 7. **Options:** `max-udp-length=0` (Note: This setting allows the SBC to fragment UDP packets.
     Otherwise the maximum size a UDP packet may be is 1500 bytes.).
-Without this setting, E-SBC sends “513 MESSAGE TOO LARGE” if a UDP packet length is more than 1500 bytes.
+Without this setting, E-SBC sends "513 MESSAGE TOO LARGE" if a UDP packet length is more than 1500 bytes.

 ```screenshot